Governorship of Phil Murphy: Firearm regulation

 In April 2019, Murphy proposed increasing firearms fees, which have not been adjusted since the 1960s.

 Health insurance mandate

 Effective January 1, 2018, all New Jersey residents are required by law to have health insurance.
-The administration intends to preserve most protections provided by the Patient Protection and Affordable Care Act (so-called Obamacare), should that federal program be overturned or de-funded.
+The administration intended to preserve most protections provided by the Patient Protection and Affordable Care Act (so-called Obamacare), should that federal program be overturned or de-funded.
 In January 2020, Murphy signed legislation which align with policies of the ACA.

 Emergency housing assistance

 In February 2019, Murphy vetoed a law that had overwhelmingly passed in the State Legislature to provide emergency housing assistance.
 The bill would have covered those who are homeless or in danger of becoming homeless.
 A person or family could receive this assistance only once (in seven years) for one 12-month period, with a possible six-month extension.
 The bill sought to let a person or family become eligible for the housing aid again after seven years had passed.